 The tall part won’t be happening for me, but I would love to get that dancer-y look that her trainer (and business partner), Tracy Anderson, is known for.
 The prescription: work out every day, for 2 hours, doing a combo of dance cardio and toning.

 Yikes.
 Who has 2 hours a day?
-GP talks about sticktoitivness here in her first post about Anderson.
+GP talks about sticktoitivness here in a post about Anderson.
 I admire that, I really do.
 But I repeat, who has 2 hours a day?

 As a “stop & start” type of exerciser, I’ve attempted several of the Tracy Anderson Method DVDs and recently purchased her book.
 Doing Anderson’s exercises in addition to some time on the treadmill and cleaning up my diet, I’ve lost close to 50 pounds (47 of which I put on in pregnancy).
 So here’s my 2 cents on the Anderson Method for us mortals.

 Plus you need a really big space (sorry, no special workout studio in my home), preferably with hard wood floors since I couldn’t go fast enough wearing tennis shoes on my carpet.
 So I ended up doing the routines in socks, which is probably why I ended up with MAJOR calf aches.
-I have a bad knee and it was hard to sticktoit it with all the bouncing.
+I have a bad knee and it was hard to stick to it it with all of the bouncing.

 For now, I’ll stick with doing Zumba classes at the gym.
 Still dance cardio, but WAY easier to follow.